|

 2004 - 2007 |

-Investigated the role of genetic linkage and gene expression in multiple sclerosis and experimental autoimmune encephalomyelitis through statistical methods, network analysis, and computer modeling with the use of high performance computing and distributed processing.
+Investigated the role of genetic linkage and gene expression in multiple sclerosis and experimental autoimmune encephalomyelitis through statistical methods, network analysis, and computer modeling.

 (National Public Health Institute) |